GothicKit/ZenKit/docs/library/api/archive.md

     !!! warning
         Archives are currently not supported with the Java API since it depends on the C wrapper.

+=== "Python"

+    !!! warning
+        Archives are currently not supported with the Python API since it depends on the C wrapper.

 ### Reading from an archive